JohanVer/freicar_docs/docs/code_style.md

 In order to run your code automatically do the following:

 1. create a separate terminal, run fcc and then start the simulator with ```roslaunch freicar_launch local_comp_launch.launch```
 2. In a separate terminal (when the simulator is fully started) go to `freicar_docker/deploy_scripts` and run ```./run_repo.sh deploy_teamname anycarname true 0 0 0 spawn_sensors:=true```.
 (Replace the deploy_teamname with your teamname (same as in the build process), set any car name that you like (**It is important that we can set whatever name here!
-Do not hardcode any car-names in your code (e.g freicar_1)**).
+Do not hardcode any car-names in your code (e.g. freicar_1)**).
 Also set use_yaml_spawn, x-spawn, y-spawn and heading-spawn to some values you like.
 Note that "spawn_sensors:=true" refers to an additional parameter that is passed to the start.sh file).

 This will automatically start up your built docker and internally starts `start.sh`.
 Your car should be ready to drive now.
 You can fct in the main docker and send your high-level commands to your car.

 ### Hints
 Thorough testing will save valuable time during the competition.

 **If your submission does not meet the written requirements you can not participate in the competitions.
-Thus this will reflect in your final marks.**
+Thus, this will reflect in your final marks.**